 Paul V. McCord—Term Expires 2014

-Paul V. McCord, of ITS Group, has extensive and diverse experience in federal, state, and local tax.
+Paul, of ITS Group, has extensive and diverse experience in federal, state, and local tax.
 He concentrates his practice in state and local tax investment incentives, planning, and the resolution tax controversies for multistate and multinational corporations.
 He advises businesses in various industries on the tax ramifications and benefits of various organizational structures tax return positions and tax incentive opportunities.
 After graduating from Marquette University with a B.S. in business administration, Paul served as a lieutenant in the U.S. Navy, including service in the 1991 Gulf War.
 Paul earned his law degree from the University of Illinois College of Law and his Masters of Laws in taxation (with distinction) from Georgetown University while clerking for Hon.
 David Laro and Hon.
 Juan F. Vasquez both of the U.S. Tax Court in Washington, D.C.
-He is a member of the American Bar Association Section on Taxation, former chair of the State Bar of Michigan Taxation Section State and Local Tax Committee, a former chair of the State Bar of Michigan Real Property Law Section State and Local Tax Special Subcommittee, and the Illinois State Bar Association Federal Tax and State and Local Taxation Sections.
+He is a member of the American Bar Association Taxation Section, former chair of the SBM Taxation Section State and Local Tax Committee, a former chair of the SBM Real Property Law Section State and Local Tax Special Subcommittee, and the Illinois State Bar Association Federal Tax and State and Local Taxation Sections.
 A frequent speaker and author on federal and state tax matters, Paul has authored articles appearing in the Wayne Law Review, the Michigan Tax Lawyer, the Michigan Business Law Journal, Michigan Real Property Review, and the Illinois Bar Journal.

 Section Committee Chairs